 A laptop induction program is provided to students and parents.
 The program outlines the use and expectations of using the device within the school.

 Warranty and insurance

 Every device purchased via Datacom comes with a three-year warranty, which covers hardware related faults.
-It is important to note that the warranty does not cover accidental breakage.

 Access Key: stuartholme